Activity reports check changes of translations, for projects, components or individual users.

 Erroneous failing translation string checks indicate the problem is with the source string.
 Translators sometimes fix mistakes in the translation instead of reporting it - a typical example is a missing full stop at the end of a sentence.

 One of the most interesting checks here is the Multiple failing checks - it is triggered whenever there is failure on multiple translations of a given string.
-Usually this is something to look for, as this is a string translators have problems translating properly.
+Usually this is something to look for, as this is a string which translators have problems translating properly.

 The detailed listing is a per language overview: